Polymorphodon: Skull

 The presence of a Y-shaped postorbital indicates that Polymorphodon had a diapsid skull.
 The postorbital had a blunt inner branch and curved rear and lower branches.
 The frontal would have formed the upper edge of the orbit (eye socket), but it is poorly preserved.
 The long front branch of the slender jugal forms most of the lower edge of the orbit.
 The shorter rear branch of the jugal would have formed part of the lower edge of the infratemporal fenestra.
 The quadrate is straight, has a triangular pterygoid flange on its front edge, and generally resembles that of Euparkeria.
-The pterygoid is slender and it is unknown whether there were teeth on its lower surface.
+The pterygoid is slender, and it is unknown whether there were teeth on its lower surface.
 Vomer fragments are also preserved.
 The braincase was fairly typical by archosauriform standards, with a large foramen magnum surrounded by a variety of occipital bones.
 The foramen magnum is edged by exoccipitals which expand downwards but are separated by a basioccipital at the lower edge of the hole.
-This contrasts with erythrosuchids (which have exoccipitals that meet at the bottom), but it is similar to euparkeriids and Doswellia.
+This contrasts with Erythrosuchidae (which have exoccipitals that meet at the bottom) but is similar to euparkeriids and Doswellia.
 Also like Euparkeria, there is a deep and narrow metotic foramen (an area including the jugular foramen and inner ear) on the side of the braincase.
 However, the parabasisphenoid is horizontally-oriented, similar to archosauriforms more basal than euparkeriids.
 Nevertheless, the basitubera of the parabasisphenoid are separated from each other, like derived archosauriforms.
-The lower jaw is represented by low dentaries with parallel upper and lower edges.
+The lower jaw is represented by a low dentaries with parallel upper and lower edges.
 Preserved dentary teeth are variable in shape and serrated similarly to maxillary teeth.

 Postcrania

 There are several preserved vertebrae, most of them caudals (tail vertebrae) which are concave at both ends.
-Caudals which would have been closer to the base of the tail were shorter, while those near the tip of the tail were long, low, and simple.
+Caudals closer to the base of the tail were shorter, while those near the tip of the tail were long, low, and simple.
 The vertebrae lack notochordal perforations and have neural spines fused to their centrum, indicating that the specimen was an adult.
 A few small and slender manus (hand) bones are preserved, indicating that the hand was small and had slightly curved claws.
-The hip and hindlimb was more complete.
-The ilium has a slightly convex upper edge, a long postacetabular process (rear blade), and a small but distinct preacetabular process (front blade).
+The hip and hindlimb were more complete.
+The iliac has a slightly convex upper edge, a long postacetabular process (rear blade), and a small but distinct preacetabular process (front blade).
 A tentatively-identified pubis has an expanded and leaf-shaped lower blade as well as an obturator foramen closer to its connection with the ischium.
 A bone which may be the ischium is straight and flat.
 The femur is slightly sigmoid, with indistinct condyles and a ridge-like fourth trochanter.
-It generally resembles that of Osmolskina, as does the slightly shorter tibia and fibula.
+It generally resembles that of Osmolskina, as do the slightly shorter tibia and fibula.
 Pes (foot) bones include a thick, hooked metatarsal V and a straight, slender metatarsal IV, both of which are typical for archosauriforms.
 Osteoderms are missing in the fossil, though they may have been present in life.